Ode to the Fujifilm X30

 Larger size is not necessarily a negative thing

-With dimensions of 119 X 72 X 60 mm (Width, Height, Depth) this is not a camera that fits in a trouser pocket.
-It is one of the bulkier compact cameras.
-But for someone with large hands, like me, this is not necessarily a bad thing.
-The larger size allows the fingers to comfortably access the camera controls.
-With a weight of 423 gr, it hangs comfortably around the neck, with a leather strap.
+With dimensions of 119 × 72 × 60 mm (width, height, and depth), the X30 is not a camera that slips easily into a trouser pocket.
+In fact, it is one of the larger compact cameras of its era.
+However, for someone with large hands, like me, this is not necessarily a disadvantage.

 Controls for full exposure control